Andzelmas/smp_groovebox/README.md

 The synth uses oscillator lookup table code by Nigel Redmon here https://www.earlevel.com/main/2012/05/25/a-wavetable-oscillator-the-code/

 ### Installing
-### Dependencies: jack2, libsndfile, json-c, lilv, ncurses
+### Dependencies: jack2, libsndfile, json-c, lilv, ncurses, clap
-Also CLAP library (usually available as a package in your distro) - but CLAP now is not supported, development only begun on hosting CLAP plugins.
+CLAP is not supported at this moment, but development has begun on this.

-If build folder or smp_conf.json inside of it does not exist:
+When all dependencies installed:

 mkdir build in the smp_groovebox folder.

-Copy the smp_conf.json file to the build folder.
+Copy the smp_conf.json file to the build folder (holds default structure for the app).

+Copy the ui_conf.json file to the build folder (user can config ui aspects here).

 If you have the dependencies, "make" and then "make run" to build and run the software.